 Obesity is caused by several factors including the following:

 Obesity does not happen incidentally.
-It gradually develops due to unhealthy eating habits such as excessive consumption of processed food and drinks, large meal portions and uncontrolled alcohol intake.
+It gradually develops due to unhealthy eating habits such as excessive consumption of processed food and drinks, large meal portions, and uncontrolled alcohol intake.
 Alcohol contains a lot of calories, and individuals who drink excessive quantities are likely to become overweight.

 Children and young adults tend to be obese if there is a lack of physical activity such as walking, running, cycling, etc. If you are not active enough, you do not use the energy provided by the food you eat, and the extra energy you consume is stored by the body as fat.

 Genetics sometimes determines your body weight as the genes you inherit from your parents can affect how your body processes food into energy and how fat is stored.
-Also, young people with a family history of obesity are much likely to be obese, compared to people who do not have such a family history.
+Also, young people with a family history of obesity are much more likely to be obese, compared to people who do not have such a family history.

 Lack of adequate sleep causes a change in your hormones, increases your appetite, and makes you hungry at late hours.
 Young people who do not sleep well are susceptible to weighing more than those with healthy sleeping patterns.
 Lack of adequate sleep can make a person too tired to engage in physical activities and decrease the rate at which you burn consumed calories.

 To prevent obesity in children and young adults, it is advisable to eat only when you are hungry.
 Eating when you are not hungry leads to overeating, and excess food gets stored in the body as body fat.
-Asides this, there are other ways to prevent and manage obesity:
+Asides from this, there are other ways to prevent and manage obesity:

 Preventing obesity is key to having good health as obesity increases the risk of chronic health conditions such as type 2 diabetes and high blood pressure.
-For young people who may be having symptoms of diabetes, early diagnosis is essential to aid proper management.
+For young people who may be having symptoms of diabetes, early diagnosis is essential to aid in proper management.
 For diagnosis and management of Type 2 diabetes, healthcare professionals often carry out tests with the Cobas Chemistry Systems c111 and c311.
-For regular and effective monitoring of the blood sugar level, Accu-Chek is a hands-on, easy to use and convenient glucose meter.
+For regular and effective monitoring of the blood sugar level, Accu-Chek is a hands-on, easy-to-use, and convenient glucose meter.

 Keep your weight in check, stay active and manage your health for improved quality of life.
-Follow ISN Medical on Facebook, Twitter, Instagram and LinkedIn for regular tips and information on diagnostics and good health.
+Follow ISN Medical on Facebook, Twitter, Instagram, and LinkedIn for regular tips and information on diagnostics and good health.